envoy/lambda-convert/README.md

  - **CONVERT_S3_KEY_PREFIX** - AWS S3 temporary file uploading prefix, default value is `_convert_tmp/`
  - **CONVERT_LAMBDA_FUNCTION** - Name of the AWS Lambda function to invoke, default value is `image-convert-prod`
  - **CONVERT_DISABLE_FALLBACK** - By default, this command line tool fallbacks to local `convert` command if remote operation fails.
 Set this value to 1 to disable the fallback behavior.

+## The AWS Lambda function

+The AWS Lambda function for running ImageMagick can be found here at https://github.com/envoy/envoy-convert